Fellow .NET Users,

 Brian works and Kiewit on the Architecture team where he works to make sure developers have the tools and guidance they need to solve todays business problems.
 Brian also co-leads the OmahaMTG user group where we aim to bring sponsors, presenters and most importantly you, our members, together to learn and grow in this shared passion we have for writing software.Matt Ruwe

-Matt is a Software architect who has been designing and building applications across a variety of industries for nearly 25 years.
+Matt is a Software Architect who has been designing and building applications across a variety of industries for over 25 years.
 Matt has also been leading the Omaha .NET user's group since 2008.Alex Batenhorst

 Alex has ventured into IT for as long as he can remember helping small businesses on the side but recently took his first "formal" IT position in ten years at BuilderTrend.Tony Valenti